 - The all-inclusive analysis of the client’s intellection

-- Eliminating the need of extra development steps
+- Eliminating the need for extra development steps

 - Detecting & doctoring errors before production

 - Almost Zero Risk Transfer to the end customer

 - The best possible product yield in lesser time